David Lat

 David Benjamin Lat (born June 19, 1975) is an American lawyer, author, and legal commentator.
 Lat is the founder of Above the Law, a website about law firms and the legal profession.

-Before blogging, Lat attended Harvard College and Yale Law School.
-After law school, he worked as a law clerk for a federal appeals judge (Diarmuid F. O'Scannlain), an associate at Wachtell Lipton Rosen & Katz, and an Assistant U.S. Attorney for the appeals division in the District of New Jersey.
+Lat attended Harvard University and Yale Law School.
+After law school, he worked as a law clerk for Judge Diarmuid O'Scannlain, became an associate at Wachtell, Lipton, Rosen & Katz, and later was an assistant U.S. attorney for the appeals division in the District of New Jersey.

-Lat first began blogging anonymously for the judicial gossip blog "Underneath Their Robes," until he revealed his identity in a November 2005 interview with Jeffrey Toobin of The New Yorker.
+Lat first began blogging anonymously for the judicial gossip blog "Underneath Their Robes", until he revealed his identity in a November 2005 interview with Jeffrey Toobin of The New Yorker.
 Shortly thereafter, Lat launched Above the Law, a website featuring news about law firms and the legal profession and legal gossip.
-In December 2014, Lat published his debut novel, Supreme Ambitions.
+In December 2014, Lat's debut novel, Supreme Ambitions was published.

-As of May 2021, Lat's main writing outlet is his Substack newsletter, Original Jurisdiction, which he describes as his "primary source of income."